KhronosGroup/WebGL/sdk/tests/README.md

 Welcome to the WebGL Conformance Test Suite
 ===========================================

+Note: Before adding a new test or editing an existing test
+<a href="test-guidelines.md" please read these guidelines</a>.

 This is the initial release of the WebGL conformance test suite.

 NOTE TO USERS: Unless you are a WebGL implementor, there is no need to submit